Ken's Foods

-Ken's Foods is a privately held food manufacturing company located in Marlborough, Massachusetts.
+Ken's Foods is a American privately held food manufacturing company located in Marlborough, Massachusetts.
 Ken's primary products are salad dressings, sauces, and marinades.
 The company's commercial food manufacturing divisions produce products both for retail sale and food service, including contract manufacturing for companies such as Newman's Own.

 Operations

 Selection of Ken's Steakhouse dressings in a grocery store.

 Ken's is the number-three manufacturer of salad dressings in the United States behind Kraft Foods and Wish-Bone.
 Besides its headquarters in Marlborough, the company employs over 1,200 people in facilities located in McDonough, Georgia; Lebanon, Indiana; and Las Vegas, Nevada.
 The company's commercial foods division provides the majority of business, generating about $100 million in sales during 2001.
 Its retail sales of the company's bottled products reached almost $88 million.